jshor/symbology/docs/reference/one-dimensional.md

 }, '72527270270+12345')
 ```

-:::tip Note
+#### Check Digit

-If your input data already includes the check digit symbology 35 can be used which takes a 12 digit input and validates the check digit before EncodingMode.
+If your input data already includes the check digit, symbology type `BARCODE_UPCA_CHK` can be used to take in a 12-digit input and validate its check digit before encoding.

+:::tip Tips
+* The gap between the main symbol and an add-on can be adjusted by setting `option2` to the desired value (a multiple of the `x`-dimension).
+* The height in `x`-dimensions that the guard bars descend below the main bars can be adjusted by setting the [`guardDescent`](/docs/options.md#guarddescent) option to a value between `0` and `20` (defaults to `5`).
 :::

 ### UPC Version E